top of page

 Bauddhājñānaṁ śivaśāstrādhyayanata ucchinnaṁ na cānyathā||54||

-Bauddhājñāna (bauddha-ajñānam) is removed (ucchinnam) by the study (adhyayanataḥ) of the scriptures (śāstra) of Śiva (śiva) and (ca) cannot (na) (be removed) otherwise (anyathā).
+Bauddhājñāna (bauddha-ajñānam) (is) removed (ucchinnam) by studying (adhyayanataḥ) the scriptures (śāstra) of Śiva (śiva) and (ca) not (na) otherwise (anyathā).

-54. Bauddhājñāna is removed by the study of Śiva's scriptures, and it cannot be removed otherwise.
+54. Bauddhājñāna is removed by studying the scriptures of Śiva and not otherwise.

 Dvidhākārājñānasamucchedaṁ vinā svamuktilābho'pūrṇaḥ||55||

-Without (vinā) the complete removal (samucchedam) of both kinds (dvidhākāra) of ignorance (ajñāna), one's (sva) attainment (lābhaḥ) of Liberation (mukti) is not perfect (apūrṇaḥ).
+Without (vinā) full removal (samucchedam) of both kinds (dvidhākāra) of ignorance (ajñāna), one's own (sva) achievement (lābhaḥ) of Liberation (mukti) (is) not perfect (apūrṇaḥ).

-55. Without the complete removal of both kinds of ignorance, the very attainment of Liberation is not perfect.
+55. Without full removal of both kinds of ignorance, one's own achievement of Liberation is not perfect.

-Without the complete removal of both kinds of ignorance, that is, without the total extirpation of both kinds of ignorance, the actual attainment of Liberation is not perfect or consummated.
-If only bauddhājñāna is taken away from the disciple, then he would become a learned man devoid of the experience of Liberation, and if only pauruṣājñāna is taken away from the disciple, then he would certainly become a liberated person devoid of the full enjoyment of the experience of Emancipation till the falldown of the body.
-In short, he could experience Fullness only after death; due to all this, such ignorance of two kinds must certainly be completely removed to attain the experience of Liberation while alive.
+Without full removal of both kinds of ignorance, i.e. without complete extirpation of both types of ignorance, one's own achievement of Liberation is not perfect or accomplished.
+If only bauddhājñāna were removed from the disciple, then he would become a scholar destitute of the experience of Liberation, and if only pauruṣājñāna were taken out of the disciple, then he would certainly become a liberated person devoid of the full enjoyment of the experience of Emancipation until the fall of the body.
+In short, he could experience Fullness only after death; due to all this, such an ignorance of two kinds must doubtless be totally eliminated for attaining the experience of Liberation while living.

 Dīkṣā ca śivaśāstrādhyayanaṁ ca tasyānugrahapradānakṛtyaṁ bhavato yatastasya prasādaṁ vinā na kenāpi tadbṛhatkāryaṁ kartuṁ śakyate||56||

-56.Both initiation and studying of Śiva's scriptures are His act of bestowing grace, for no one can accomplish that gigantic task without His favor.
+56.Both initiation and studying scriptures of Śiva are His act of Grace bestowal, because nobody can accomplish that huge task without His favor.

-Both initiation and the study of Śiva's scriptures, in short, the study of the scriptures revealed by Bhairava along with the Śivasūtra-s, are His act of bestowing Grace—His descent of Power—for no one can accomplish such a gigantic task (such a great action) without His favor, in other words, without His help.
-If Paramaśiva does not want your liberation, then you cannot even approach the human Guru for initiation or even touch his scriptures; but if you get initiation and can study his sublime non-dualistic scriptures such as the Śivasūtra-s, the Mālinīvijayottaratantra, the Svacchandatantra, etc., then you certainly have His approval, and certainly in this regard there is no difference of opinion.
+Both initiation and studying scriptures of Śiva —i.e. studying the scriptures revealed by Bhairava together with Śivasūtra-s— are His act of Grace bestowal —His descent of Power—, because nobody can accomplish that huge task —such extraordinary action— without His favor, in other words, without His help.
+If Paramaśiva does not want your Liberation, then you cannot even approach the human Guru for initiation or even touch His scriptures; but if you get initiation and can study His sublime non-dualistic scriptures (such as) Śivasūtra-s, Mālinīvijayottaratantra, Svacchandatantra, etc., then you have certainly His approval, and there is no difference of opinion regarding this indeed.

 Mānuṣaguruḥ sākṣācchiva eva śāstreṣu punaḥ śivatulya iti sa uktaḥ sthūladehasannidheḥ||57||

-The human Guru (mānuṣa-guruḥ) (is) Śiva Himself (śivaḥ eva) in person (sākṣāt), but (punar) in the scriptures (śāstreṣu) He is mentioned as being (saḥ uktaḥ) 'exactly like (tulyaḥ) Śiva (śiva… iti )' because of the presence (sannidheḥ) of the physical body (sthūla-deha).
+The human Guru (mānuṣa-guruḥ) (is) Śiva Himself (śivaḥ eva) in person (sākṣāt), but (punar) in the scriptures (śāstreṣu) he (saḥ) is mentioned to be (uktaḥ) 'just like (tulyaḥ) Śiva (śiva… iti)' because of the presence (sannidheḥ) of the physical body (sthūla-deha).

-57. The human Guru is Śiva Himself in person, but in the scriptures it is mentioned that he is 'exactly like Śiva' because of the presence of the physical body.
+57. The human Guru is Śiva Himself in person, but in the scriptures he is mentioned to be 'just like Śiva' because of the presence of the physical body.

-The human Guru—the Guru endowed with a body composed of bones, flesh, etc.—is Śiva Himself in person (the Free Supreme Lord Himself in person), but in the scriptures—i.e., in the Tantras—it is mentioned that he is “exactly like Śiva” because of the presence of the physical body.
-Although in the case of the human Guru there is full realization of his oneness with the Great Lord, still he is said to be exactly like Śiva because of the existence of his gross body; in short, on the one hand, the human Guru retains an insignificant physical body, and on the other hand, Paramaśiva is completely devoid of all limitations; in any case, after giving up the mortal body, the human Guru definitely attains full oneness with Paramaśiva.
+The human Guru —the Guru endowed with a body composed of bones, flesh, etc.— (is) Śiva Himself in person —i.e. the Free Supreme Lord Himself in person—, but in the scriptures —viz. in the Tantra-s— he is mentioned to be ‘just like Śiva’ because of the presence of the physical body.
+Though in the case of the human Guru there is full realization of his unity with the Great Lord, even so he is said to be just like Śiva due to the existence of his gross body; in short, on the one hand the human Guru retains an insignificant physical body and on the other hand Paramaśiva is thoroughly devoid of all limitation; anyway, after having abandoned the mortal body, the human Guru definitely acquires complete unity with Paramaśiva.

 Parabhairavayoge gurvājñānuvartanaṁ siddhikāri||58||

-Obedience (anuvartanam) to the commands of the Guru (guru-ājñā) (is) the key to success (siddhi-kāri) in Parabhairavayoga (parabhairavayoge).
+Obedience (anuvartanam) to Guru's commands (guru-ājñā) (is) the key to success (siddhi-kāri) in Parabhairavayoga (parabhairavayoge).

-58. Obedience to the commands of the Guru is the key to success in Parabhairavayoga.
+58. Obedience to the Guru's commands is the key to success in Parabhairavayoga.

-Obedience to the Guru’s commands is the key to success, in other words, obedience to the Guru’s orders gives success in Parabhairavayoga.
-Because the human Guru is the personification of the Supreme Master, therefore his special and mysterious commands must be obeyed to the letter for the acquisition of Liberation which consists in realizing the oneness of one’s Self with that Supreme Master; but if the human Guru says “To the right” and the disciple goes to the left, or if he says “To the left” and the disciple goes to the right, then such a foolish disciple is undoubtedly prolonging his stay in pain-filled Transmigration.
+Obedience to Guru’s commands (is) the key to success —i.e. obedience to Guru’s orders bestows success— in Parabhairavayoga.
+Because the human Guru is the personification of the Supreme Master, therefore his special mysterious commands must be obeyed to the letter for the acquisition of Liberation consisting in realizing unity of one’s own Self with that Supreme Master; but if the human Guru says ‘To the right’ and the disciple goes to the left, or if he says ‘To the left’ and the disciple goes to the right, then such a foolish disciple is doubtless prolonging his staying in Transmigration replete with pain.

 Parabhairavayoge gurorātmani vilīnasvātmatvarūpastadyathā guruṇaikatvasamāsādanātmakaḥ śiṣyārthaḥ||59||

-The goal (arthaḥ) of a disciple (śiṣya) in Parabhairavayoga (parabhairavayoge) is to (rūpaḥ) merge his being (vilīna-sva-ātmatva) into the Self (ātmani) of the Guru (guroḥ), in short (tad yathā), It consists of (ātmakaḥ) becoming one (ekatva-samāsādana) with the Guru (guruṇā).
+The goal (arthaḥ) of a disciple (śiṣya) in Parabhairavayoga (parabhairavayoge) consists of (rūpaḥ) merging his self (vilīna-sva-ātmatva) into the Self (ātmani) of the Guru (guroḥ), i.e. (tad yathā), it consists of (ātmakaḥ) becoming one (ekatva-samāsādana) with the Guru (guruṇā).

-59. The goal of a disciple in Parabhairavayoga is to merge his being into the Self of the Guru, in short, to become one with the Guru.
+59. The goal of a disciple in Parabhairavayoga consists of merging his self into the Self of the Guru, i.e. it consists of becoming one with the Guru.

-The goal or purpose of a disciple in Parabhairavayoga is to merge his self into the Self of the Guru—that is, to merge his self into the Self of the personification of the Supreme Master—in short, to become one with the Guru (or, to put it another way), to attain unity with the personification of Paramaśiva .
-Since the human Guru is the personification of the Supreme Master, therefore in this Yoga a complete realization that “I am the Light of supreme non-dualism ,” and not that “I am a limited person,” as before in full bondage, constitutes the goal of a disciple.
-Ultimately, that goal or purpose is the complete attainment of identification with Paramaśiva, who appears as the Self of the human Guru; and obviously, the Self of the human Guru is not his mortal body which is constantly prone to disease and death, but rather, the imperishable Lord of all indeed.
+The goal or end -purpose- of a disciple in Parabhairavayoga consists of merging his self into the Self of the Guru —viz. it consists of immersing his Self in the Self of the personification of the Supreme Master—, i.e. it consists of becoming one with the Guru, or, in other words, it consists of the attainment of unity with the personification of Paramaśiva.
+Since the human Guru is the personification of the Supreme Master, consequently in this Yoga total realization that 'I am the Light of supreme non-dualism', and not that 'I am a limited person' as before in full bondage, constitutes the goal of a disciple.
+All in all, such an end -purpose- is the complete acquisition of identity with Paramaśiva who appears as the Self of the human Guru; and obviously the Self of the human Guru is not his mortal body which is constantly prone to sickness and death, but the imperishable Lord of everybody indeed.

 Yattasya saṅkocasvīkārātprādurbhūtaṁ tat sakalājñānatimiraṁ paramaśivātmaguruṇāsya saṁyogasya prabhocchinatti||60||

-The Light (prabhā) of this union (asya saṁyogasya) with the Guru, with Paramaśiva (parama-śiva-ātma-guruṇā), removes (ucchinatti) all the darkness of ignorance (tad sakala-ajñāna-timiram), which (yad) appeared (prādurbhūtam) due to His acceptance (tasya… svīkārāt) limitation (saṅkoca).
+The Light (prabhā) of this union (asya saṁyogasya) with Guru, with Paramaśiva (parama-śiva-ātma-guruṇā), removes (ucchinatti) all the darkness of ignorance (tad sakala-ajñāna-timiram), which (yad) appeared (prādurbhūtam) due to His accepting (tasya… svīkārāt) limitation (saṅkoca).

-60. The Light of this union with the Guru, with Paramaśiva, removes all the darkness of ignorance, which appeared due to His acceptance of limitation.
+60. The Light of this union with Guru, with Paramaśiva, removes all the darkness of ignorance, which appeared due to His accepting limitation.

-The Light of this union with the Guru, with Paramaśiva—with the personification of the Supreme Lord—removes or dissipates all the darkness of ignorance, which appeared due to His acceptance of limitation—in other words, which became manifest because He accepted limitation.
-All the darkness called “limitation,” which is a blissful play of the Supreme Lord, is immediately dissipated in the disciple by full realization of oneness with the self-luminous Paramaśiva; and as a result of such realization of his own essential nature—of the disciple’s essential nature—the entire universe appears only as his own effulgence of Light and not as a reality devoid of Consciousness.
+The Light of this union with Guru, with Paramaśiva —with the personification of the Supreme Master—, removes or dispels all the darkness of ignorance, which appeared due to His accepting limitation, i.e. which was manifested because of His accepting limitation.
+All the darkness known as limitation, which is a blissful Play of the Supreme Lord, is immediately dispersed in the disciple by means of the full realization of unity with self-luminous Paramaśiva; and in consequence of such an apprehension of his own essential nature -of the essential nature of the disciple-, the whole universe appears only as his own effulgence of Light and not as a reality devoid of Consciousness.

 Bhūyaścāpyayaṁ saṁyogastadanugraheṇa saṁsiddhaḥ||61||

-Once again (bhūyas ca api), this (ayam) union (saṁyogaḥ) is completely fulfilled (saṁsiddhaḥ) by His Grace (tad-anugraheṇa).
+Once again (bhūyas ca api), this (ayam) union (saṁyogaḥ) is thoroughly accomplished (saṁsiddhaḥ) by His Grace (tad-anugraheṇa).

-61. Once again, this union is completely fulfilled by His Grace.
+61. Once again, this union is thoroughly accomplished by His Grace.

-Again, this union is completely accomplished or consummated by His Grace—through the Favor of Paramaśiva.
-In Parabhairavayoga, the all-pervading Grace of Paramaśiva is absolutely indispensable from every point of view and from beginning to end, because without It, everyone is doomed to a life of bondage, that is, a life of endless transmigration from this body to another body, from this mental fluctuation to another mental fluctuation and so on, and in which there are all kinds of horrible miseries.
+Once again, this union is thoroughly accomplished or fulfilled by His Grace —through the Favor of Paramaśiva—.
+In Parabhairavayoga, the all-pervasive Grace of Paramaśiva is absolutely indispensable from all viewpoints and from beginning to end, because without It everybody is condemned to a life in bondage, i.e. in never-ending Transmigration from this body to another body, from this mental fluctuation to another mental fluctuation and so on, and in which there are all kinds of horrible sufferings.

-The limited individual (naraḥ) who (yaḥ) has fallen prey (āmiṣatām yātaḥ) to bauddhājñāna and pauruṣājñāna (bauddha-pauruṣa-ajñānayoḥ) is considered (saḥ… manyate) 'asamartha' –disabled– (asamartha-vat) in relation to fulfill (sampādane) the task (kāryasya) of merging his 'disciple' self (vilīna-sva-śiṣya-ātmatva-rūpa) into the Self (ātmani) of his Guru (sva-guroḥ).
+The limited individual (naraḥ) who (yaḥ) has fallen prey (āmiṣatām yātaḥ) to bauddhājñāna and pauruṣājñāna (bauddha-pauruṣa-ajñānayoḥ) is considered (saḥ… manyate) to be 'asamartha' -incapacitated- (asamartha-vat) as regards accomplishing (sampādane) the task (kāryasya) of merging his 'disciple' self (vilīna-sva-śiṣya-ātmatva-rūpa) into the Self (ātmani) of his Guru (sva-guroḥ).

-62. The limited individual who has fallen prey to bauddhājñāna and pauruṣājñāna is considered 'asamartha' (unfit) in relation to the task of merging his 'disciple' self into the Self of his Guru.
+62. The limited individual who has fallen prey to bauddhājñāna and pauruṣājñāna is considered to be ‘asamartha’ (incapacitated) as regards accomplishing the task of merging his ‘disciple’ self into the Self of his Guru.

 Sa tadvibhavarūpaprakāśaniṣedhādāvirbhūtānnijāśuddherasamartho'sti||63||

-63. He is incapacitated because of his own impurity which appeared because He denied His own Light, His own Glory.
+63. He is incapacitated on account of his own impurity which appeared due to He denying His own Light, His own Glory.

 Etadasamarthatvasāmarthyācca naraḥ paramārthasvabhāvapūrṇajñānena rahitaḥ||64||

-As a result of this inability, a limited individual lacks perfect knowledge about the nature of the Supreme Reality.
-Or to put it differently, because of this incompetence, an atomic being is devoid of the highest wisdom about the nature of Paramaśiva.
-Because the disciple is extremely incompetent, he lacks satisfactory knowledge about the true nature of the Highest Reality called Paramaśiva, but unfortunately, he certainly remains full of these false notions which have already been discussed in earlier aphorisms of this book: 'I am the physical body,' 'I live due to the vital energy,' 'I am a limited individual,' and so on.
+As a result of this incapacity, a limited individual lacks perfect knowledge about the nature of Supreme Reality; or by expressing it differently, because of this incompetence, an atomic self is devoid of the most elevated wisdom about the nature of Paramaśiva.
+Since the disciple is extremely incompetent, he is without a satisfactory knowledge about the real nature of the Highest Reality called Paramaśiva, but unfortunately he certainly remains full of these false notions which were already commented upon in previous aphorisms of this book: ‘I am the physical body’, ‘I live on account of the vital energy’, ‘I am a limited individual’, and so forth.

 Tasya bandhanasthitiḥ svaprayatnaistenocchettuṁ na sarvathā śakyate sā tatprasādata ucchinnaiva||65||

-65. His state of bondage cannot be removed by himself through his own efforts in any possible way; it is removed only through His favour.
+65. His state of bondage cannot be removed by himself through his own efforts in any possible way; it is only removed by His Favor.

-His bondage cannot be removed by himself through his own efforts in any possible way.
-It is removed only by His favor.
-Ultimately, by the Grace of Paramaśiva.
-As stated before, this limited individual transformed into a disciple by the Favor of the Great Lord cannot at all escape from the all-pervading bondage through his own efforts, no matter how persevering and energetic he may be; why?
-Because such a disciple is completely disabled by Āṇavamala; for this very reason, bondage is eradicated by the Grace of Paramaśiva and not otherwise.
-In Parabhairavayoga, this teaching must be understood or else there will be no progress.
+His state of bondage cannot be removed or taken away by himself through his own efforts in any possible way —by any means—; it is only removed or taken away by His favor, i.e. by Paramaśiva’s Grace.
+As has been enunciated before, this limited individual transformed into disciple by the Favor of the Great Lord cannot at all escape from all-pervasive bondage through his own efforts, however persevering and energetic he may be; why?, because such a disciple is completely incapacitated on account of Āṇavamala; for this very reason, bondage is eradicated by Paramaśiva’s Grace and not otherwise; in Parabhairavayoga this teaching must be understood or else there will be no progress.

 Yāvatparamaśivasya divyavilāsau muktibandhau tāvannarasya satatau pīḍāprabhavau tāveva||66||

-While bondage and Liberation (bondage and Emancipation) are a divine game or superhuman pastime in the case of Paramaśiva, the Highest Reality, they are a constant source of suffering in the case of the limited individual.
-In other words, they are an incessant cause of pain in the case of the disciple.
-For Paramaśiva, the Lord of everything, bondage and Liberation are a Pastime full of Supreme Bliss; however, for the disciple, whose happiness in life is even another kind of suffering, this pair—bondage and Liberation—becomes a cause of much pain.
-Why?
-Because bondage is synonymous with suffering, and Liberation requires tremendous endeavors that are in the nature of pain.
-Nevertheless, after attaining Emancipation, the disciple realizes that there is no bondage and Liberation from bondage, for Paramaśiva, who is incomparable Bliss, is all alone.
+While bondage and Liberation —captivity and Emancipation— are a divine Play or superhuman Pastime in the case of Paramaśiva —the Highest Reality—, they are a constant source of suffering in the case of the limited individual, in other words, they are an incessant cause of pain in the case of the disciple.
+To Paramaśiva, the Lord of all, bondage and Liberation are a Pastime replete with supreme Joy; however, to the disciple, whose happiness in life is even another kind of suffering, that pair -bondage and Liberation- becomes cause of a lot of pain; why?, because bondage is synonymous with suffering and Liberation requires tremendous efforts whose nature is pain; nevertheless, after getting Emancipation, the disciple realizes that there is no captivity and Liberation from captivity since Paramaśiva, who is incomparable Bliss, is totally alone.

 Narasya yāvajjīvaṁ kṛcchrāṇi sarvāṇi svabandhamūlāni na cānye vastuni||67||

-All (sarvāṇi) the problems (kṛcchrāṇi) that a limited individual has (narasya) during his life (yāvat-jīvam) are rooted in his bondage (sva-bandha-mūlāni) and (ca) not (na) in anything else (anye vastuni).
+All (sarvāṇi) the problems (kṛcchrāṇi) a limited individual has (narasya) during his lifetime (yāvat-jīvam) are rooted in his bondage (sva-bandha-mūlāni) and (ca) not (na) in another thing (anye vastuni).

-67. All the problems a limited individual has during his life are rooted in his bondage and nothing else.
+67. All the problems a limited individual has during his lifetime are rooted in his bondage and not in another thing.

-All the problems or difficulties that a limited individual or atomic being has during his life, from birth to death, are rooted in his bondage or bondage and not in anything else.
-Since the limited individual has no real Self, and instead he calls “I” a multitude of accumulated impressions whose form is ego, therefore he has innumerable problems arising from his untamed ignorance; however, such difficulties have to do with inner bondage and not with external subjects and objects; and in fact, his conviction regarding external subjects and objects as the cause of his problems clearly shows the extent of the absence of Self-knowledge in him.
+All the problems or difficulties a limited individual or atomic self has during his lifetime, from birth to death, are rooted in his bondage or captivity and not in another thing.
+Since the limited individual lacks a real I, and instead of that he calls a multitude of accumulated impressions whose form is ego ‘I’, therefore he has innumerable problems derived from his indomitable ignorance; nonetheless, such difficulties have to do with the internal bondage and not with external subjects and objects; and in fact, his conviction with reference to external subjects and objects as being the cause of his problems clearly shows the magnitude of absence of Self-knowledge in him.

 Tasminsatatamavadhānaṁ dātumasāmarthyābhiprāyo bandhaḥ||68||

-Bondage (bandhaḥ) means the inability (asāmarthya-abhiprāyaḥ) to remain focused (avadhānam dātum) on Him (tasmin) constantly (satatam).
+Bondage (bandhaḥ) means the incapacity (asāmarthya-abhiprāyaḥ) to keep focus (avadhānam dātum) on Him (tasmin) constantly (satatam).

-68. Bondage means the inability to stay focused on Him constantly.
+68. Bondage means the incapacity to keep focus on Him constantly.

-Bondage or servitude means: Inability to keep one's focus or concentration on Him—on Paramaśiva—constantly (all the time).
-Before Liberation, a limited individual is unable to keep his focus always on the sublime Lord—on his own essential nature or real Self.
-Even if he is a disciple desiring Liberation and practicing assiduously, however, once one realizes the Self, concentration on Paramaśiva becomes firm and effortless; that is the difference.
+Bondage or servitude means the incapacity to keep focus or concentrate on Him —on Paramaśiva— constantly —all the time—.
+Before Liberation, a limited individual is unable to always keep focus on the sublime Lord —on his own essential nature or real I—, even if he is a disciple who desires Liberation and practices assiduously; however, once Self-realization is attained, concentration on Paramaśiva becomes firm and effortless; this is the difference.

 Sādhanāyāmadhyātmamārge sahasodgamiṣyanti siddhayaḥ||69||

-During the sādhanā (sādhanāyām) (or) spiritual path (adhyātma-mārge), supernatural powers (siddhayaḥ) will appear (udgamiṣyanti) suddenly (sahasā).
+During the sādhanā (sādhanāyām) (or) spiritual path (adhyātma-mārge), supernatural powers (siddhayaḥ) will appear (udgamiṣyanti) all of a sudden (sahasā).

 69. During the sādhanā or spiritual path, supernatural powers will suddenly appear.